ysfkel/martian-protocol-substrate/README.md

 #
 Inspired by the Substrate Democracy Pallet .
-This this is a project which aims to provide a protocol for governence communities for Projects.

-This project is a work in progress .
+This this is a protocol which aims to provide decnralized communities for projects governence This project is a work in progress .
 The following Pallets are currently in development

 ## Collective
   - Collective: Create a collective to vote on projects

-## Proposal]
+## Proposal
 -  Submit Proposal to collective
 -  Endorse proposal